Skip to content

 Subscribe to our newsletter to receive updates on new releases, trending topics, and more!

-Outsourced fulfillment is a path many eCommerce companies follow to save time and money.
-But 3PL pricing models will affect just how much money you’re able to save.
+Outsourced fulfillment is a popular choice for many e-commerce companies seeking to save time and money.
+However, the pricing models of third-party logistics (3PL) providers can significantly impact your overall savings.
 They’re not all created equal, and knowing what you’re paying for can help you decide whether a 3PL makes sense for your business.

 Here’s a rundown on 3PL pricing and how you can choose the best provider.